BrenoCarvalho/SnakeGame-Python/README.md

-# Creating Snake game with Python in the PyGame library.
+# Simple Snake game with Python in the PyGame library.

 The complete game in just one code.